 You may put more or less salt to taste but I would wait and let them cook a bit before you decide.
 If it is too salty, drain some of the water and add fresh, unsalted water.
 If it isn’t salty enough, just add a bit more.
 This isn’t rocket science so don’t fret over whether or not you are doing it right.
 If it tastes right to you, it’s perfect.

-Cook your collard greens on medium heat for about two hours, or until tender.
+Give those ingredients a mix and then cook your collard greens on medium heat for about two hours or until tender.

-Now they are all sunk down in the water and cooking nicely.
-These still have over an hour to go.
-If your water starts getting too low, add some more while these are cooking.
+If your water starts getting too low at any time, add some more while these are cooking.

 How to make the hot pepper sauce

-In a pot, place all of your pepper sauce ingredients (recipe at the bottom).
+In a pot, place all of your pepper sauce ingredients.
+Starting with the water…

 By that I mean, look at the level it is at now and when it is half that amount (thanks to evaporation), your sauce is done!

 Drain your collard greens and place them in a serving bowl after cooking them for about two hours.

 Drizzle individual servings with the pepper sauce.
 This sauce is great for so many vegetables!